 Glove bags must not be applied to structures hotter than 150 degrees Fahrenheit, or per manufacturer’s specifications.

-The Work Area must be isolated in accordance with 454 CMR 28.10(4)(a)7 and cleaned of visible debris by wet wiping or HEPA vacuuming prior to installation of the glove bag.
+The Work Area may be isolated in accordance with 454 CMR 28.10(4)(a)7 and must be cleaned of visible debris by wet wiping or HEPA vacuuming prior to installation of the glove bag.

-Glove bags must be installed so as to form an airtight covering over the structure to which they are applied.
+Glove bags must be installed so as to form an airtight covering over the structure to which they are applied, and smoke testing used to validate airtight installation.
 Any friable ACM in the immediate area of glove bag attachment must be wrapped and sealed in two layers of six-mil plastic sheeting or otherwise rendered intact prior to glove bag installation.
-Where points of attachment of the glove bag are not intact, they must be rendered intact by wrapping with re-wettable fiberglass cloth, or an equivalent material, prior to attaching the glovebag.
+Where points of attachment of the glove bag are not intact, they must be rendered intact by wrapping with re-wettable fiberglass cloth, or an equivalent material, prior to attaching the glove bag.
 All openings in the glove bag must be sealed against leakage with duct tape or equivalent material.

-ACM must be wet with Amended Water prior to its removal and maintained in a wet condition inside the glovebag.
+ACM must be wet with Amended Water prior to its removal and maintained in a wet condition inside the glove bag.

-Any ACM that has been exposed as result of the glovebag operation must be suitably removed, encapsulated or enclosed so as to prevent the leakage of asbestos fibers prior to the removal of the glovebag.
+Any ACM that has been exposed as result of the glove bag operation must be suitably removed, encapsulated or enclosed so as to prevent the leakage of asbestos fibers prior to the removal of the glove bag.

-All surfaces from which ACM has been removed inside the glovebag and the upper portions of the glovebag itself must be cleaned free of visible debris prior to removal of the glovebag.
+All surfaces from which ACM has been removed inside the glove bag and the upper portions of the glove bag itself must be cleaned free of visible debris prior to removal of the glove bag.

-Debris must be isolated in the bottom of the glovebag by twisting the bag so as to form a closure in the middle.
+Debris must be isolated in the bottom of the glove bag by twisting the bag so as to form a closure in the middle.
 This closure must then be taped around with duct tape or equivalent material.
-Air in the glovebag must be exhausted with a HEPA vacuum cleaner prior to its removal.
+Air in the glove bag must be exhausted with a HEPA vacuum cleaner prior to its removal.

-Following removal from the structure the glovebag and its contents must be containerized in accordance with 454 CMR 28.10(4)(d)2 and disposed of in accordance with 454 CMR 28.10(8)(a).
+Following removal from the structure the glove bag and its contents must be containerized in accordance with 454 CMR 28.10(4)(d)2 and disposed of in accordance with 454 CMR 28.10(8)(a).

 Clean up.
 Following an Asbestos Response Action, the Asbestos Contractor or entity performing the work must decontaminate all contaminated surfaces within the Work Area using HEPA vacuuming or wet cleaning techniques, including surfaces contaminated prior to the Asbestos Response Action.
 All equipment and materials used and all surfaces from which ACM has been removed must be decontaminated.
 If asbestos materials were not substantially intact at time of removal; an inch of soil must be removed from dirt floors and disposed of as asbestos containing waste.
 All cleanup materials must be disposed of as asbestos waste.
 Clean up must be to the level of no visible debris.